xtralifecloud/unity-sdk/README.md

 ### **Creating a new group**

 A **test group** is associated to a separate **test class** to make things clearer.
 To get started, we suggest that you simply duplicate, rename, then edit an existing test class since the inheritance structure and imports are all important.
+Don't forget to add your new test class in the `TestTypes` **Type array** in the `Assets\Scripts\UnitTests\Tests\RunAllTests.cs` script.

 ### **Fail/Success of a test**